 The 5 Series range starts with the SE.
 Standard features include the infotainment system described above, as well as sat nav, a DAB radio, leather seats and a cruise-control system that’ll slow the car gently for corners, returning to the pre-set speed once the road straightens out.

 Standard cars also have alloy wheels, ambient interior lighting, LED headlights, heated front seats and steering wheel-mounted shift paddles for the gearbox.
 BMW also fits its ‘ConnectedDrive’ package to all 5 Series.
 This includes access to a concierge service, as well as eCall, which automatically contacts the emergency services if the airbags deploy in a collision.

 Download an app to your smartphone and you can enjoy BMW’s standard ‘remote services’, allowing you to remotely check where your 5 Series is and its status, as well as locking or unlocking it, flashing its headlights or setting the temperature.

 Upgrading to M Sport trim adds larger alloy wheels, ‘M’ details around the upgraded interior and a more muscular exterior.
 An M Sport Edition trim was added as part of the midlife refresh in late 2020, adding 20-inch alloy wheels, adaptive LED headlights, black exterior trim, red brake calipers and rear tinted glass.

 The 5 Series is undoubtedly very well equipped but adding thousands of pounds to its list price is easily done.
 The 520i M Sport, for instance, comes only in white as standard, so many will add metallic paint to this popular model.
-That costs around £900, although it’s fair to point out that Mercedes and virtually every other carmaker also charge you for metallic paint.
-Whichever brand you go for, this seems measly considering large executive saloons typically cost at least £30,000.
+This costs around £900, although it’s fair to point out that Mercedes and virtually every other carmaker also charge you for metallic paint.
+Whichever brand you go for, this seems a bit cheeky considering large executive saloons are usually more expensive than more mainstream models.